Prompt to Restore, Restore to Prompt: Cyclic Prompting for Universal Adverse Weather Removal: Related Work

 Task-specific methods~\cite{li2023dilated,guo2022image,Restormer,Uformer} train the individual model for each specific weather type like rain~\cite{li2023dilated,chen2023learning,Dataset-RainDS,Dataset-Raindrop}, snow~\cite{chen2021all,Dataset-Snow100K,DDMSNet}, and fog~\cite{guo2022image,wu2023ridcp,HRGAN,Pix2Pix}.
 In literature, tremendous methods are tailored to these degradations, known as image draining, dehazing, and desnowing \emph{et al.}.
 Here, we provide a brief review of them.

 \textbf{Image Deraining}.
 Rainy weather usually affects the images in two ways: rain streaks and raindrops.
 Fu~\emph{et al.}~\cite{fu2017clearing} propose the first convolutional neural network (CNN)-based method DerainNet for rain streak removal.
-As motivated, serial methods are developed that utilize advanced deep networks~\cite{Dataset-Rain100H,li2018recurrent,RainGAN-ID-CGAN,deng2020detail,HazeCNN-GCANet, RainCNN-PReNet,Rain-Rcp} or rain-related physical modeling~\cite{HRGAN,wang2020model,pan2020physics,yu2023both} to pursue promising results.
+As motivated, a series of methods are developed that utilize advanced deep networks~\cite{Dataset-Rain100H,li2018recurrent,RainGAN-ID-CGAN,deng2020detail,HazeCNN-GCANet, RainCNN-PReNet,Rain-Rcp} or rain-related physical modeling~\cite{HRGAN,wang2020model,pan2020physics,yu2023both} to pursue promising results.
+For instance, \cite{Dataset-Rain100H,li2018recurrent} adopt recurrent networks to progressively remove the rain by modelling the feature dependencies across multiple recurrent phases. \cite{Rain-Rcp} and \cite{li2018robust} explore the residue channel prior to learn rain-free object structures for rain removal.
+Pan~\emph{et al.} propose a physics-based GAN model to ensure that the restored image is consistent with the corrupted observation. \cite{yu2023both} investigates the physical relationship of the rain attribute and style between synthetic and real data.

 To alleviate the limitation of CNNs in long-range dependency capturing, \cite{chen2023learning,RainTransformer-IDT,wang2023multi} combines the locality of CNNs and the global capacity of transformers, which performs favorably.
 Raindrops adhere to glass surfaces (\emph{e.g.} windows or camera lens) and occlude the regions of background scenes.
 To mitigate the damage of visibility, a popular approach~\cite{quan2019deep,Dataset-Raindrop,shao2021uncertainty} is to detect the raindrop masks from rainy inputs to help recover raindrop-free ones.
 There are also several methods~\cite{Dataset-RainDS,zhang2021dual} jointly remove the rain streaks and raindrops, significantly improving the applicability in real rainy scenes.